Be careful what you wish for.

 - You need to grab their attention and hold on to it, and the best way to do that is to establish common ground.

 - Once you have the readers attention, don’t be boring.
-Use words which move the text along.
+Use dynamic words and move the text along.

 - Get rid of extraneous words.